-The preparation of the report will involve conducting a detailed review of relevant literature, consultations with key Volunteering Support Services, and engagement with the broader community on their benefits.
-A census will be distributed in the coming months to inform the report and gauge feedback.
+The preparation of the report will involve conducting a detailed review of relevant literature, consultations with key Volunteering Support Services, surveys, and engagement with the broader community on their benefits.

 Murdoch University, Volunteering Australia, Volunteering WA and other academic and government supporters launched the Volunteering to Learn website and resources.

 University student volunteering is a practice adopted by universities to enhance student learning, yet little is known about the how and why of this learning.
 This project, “Volunteering to Learn: Enhancing learning in the student volunteering experience in Australian universities”, took place from 2013 – 2015.
 The project identified how universities, students and host organisations work together to enable successful outcomes for all parties.